KomeijiForce/Cuckoo/README.md

 ## Few-shot Adaptation 🎯

-Cuckoo 🐦 is an expert in few-shot adaptation to your own tasks, taking CoNLL2003 as an example, run ```bash run_downstream.sh conll2003.5shot KomeijiForce/Cuckoo-C4-Rainbow```, you will get a fine-tuned model in ```models/```
+Cuckoo 🐦 is an expert in few-shot adaptation to your own tasks, taking CoNLL2003 as an example, run ```bash run_downstream.sh conll2003.5shot KomeijiForce/Cuckoo-C4-Rainbow```, you will get a fine-tuned model in ```models/cuckoo-conll2003.5shot```.
+Then you can benchmark the model with the script ```python eval_conll2003.py```, which will show you an F1 performance of around 80.

 ## Fly your own Cuckoo 🪽